sedostheatre/sedos.co.uk/input/news/2022-06-03-10-discount-when-you-book-our-final-three-shows-of-2022.md

 title: 10% discount when you book our final three shows of 2022
 date: 2022-06-03
 image: /assets/threeshows.jpg
-imageAlt: Sedos ticket discount
+imageAlt: Sedos ticket discount 2022
-metaTitle: "Sedos ticket discount: 10% off our final three shows of 2022"
+metaTitle: "Sedos ticket discount 2022: 10% off our final three shows of the year"
-metaDescription: "Sedos ticket discount: 10% off when you book A Midsummer Night’s Dream, Carrie: The Musical and Amadeus in one transaction"
+metaDescription: "Sedos ticket discount 2022: 10% off when you book A Midsummer Night’s Dream, Carrie: The Musical and Amadeus in one transaction"
 ---
 *3 June 2022*